kalomaze/externalcolabcode/README.md

-# RVC Colab Code
+# External Colab Code
-I'm just using this repository to edit my google colab in external functions for code maintainability reasons.
+I'm just using this repository to edit my Google Colab in external functions for code maintainability reasons.